top of page

 RAINHAM HALL - THE NATIONAL TRUST LONDON

 Built by Captain John Horle in 1729, Rainham Hall has been described as one of the country's finest examples of an early Georgian merchant's house.
-The Grade II* listed house was transferred to the National Trust in 1949 and remained closed to the public for almost 70 years until a Heritage Lottery grant enabled its extensive conservation and redevelopment.
-Due to Rainham Hall's tangled scheme of original decorative interiors combined with decades of alterations made by tenants, a different approach was made with regards to the building's conservation, display and presentation.
+The Grade II* listed house was transferred to the National Trust in 1949.
+It remained closed to the public for almost 70 years until a Heritage Lottery grant enabled its extensive conservation and redevelopment.
+Due to Rainham Hall's tangled scheme of original decorative interiors combined with decades of alterations made by tenants, a different approach was made with regard to the building's conservation, display and presentation.

 The unusual approach taken of restoring damage to decorative surfaces deemed as modern, whilst preserving the historic dirt and 'wear and tear'